wmentzel/tutorials/luks-install_uefi.md

 1. Assign mount points
   - Choose ext4 for /dev/mapper/systempartition and mount it at /
   - Choose ext4 for /dev/sda2 and mount it at /boot
-  - ESP partition should already been assigned correctly (Only UEFI, ignore for BIOS mode)
+  - ESP partition should already been assigned correctly

 1. "continue testing"